mewhhaha/punpdf/README.md

 ### `extractImages`

-Extracts images from a specific page of a PDF document, including necessary metadata such as width, height, and calculated color channels.
-Works with both the serverless and official PDF.js build.
+Extracts image XObjects painted on a specific PDF page, including their width, height, and calculated color channel count.
+Inline images and image masks are not returned.
+Works with both the serverless and official PDF.js builds.

 **Type Declaration**